 – Flight crews must receive special training for very cold weather conditions.
 And have two sets of special clothing to be used in situations that require them to exit the aircraft in the said region,

 – The magnetically unstable regions close to the pole point, using the true heading in the compass for navigation purposes.

-When we look at it in this context, we see that the basic rule that makes the south pole difficult for passenger planes is ETOPS.
+The basic rule that makes the south pole difficult for passenger planes is ETOPS.
 According to the ETOPS rule, twin-engine airplanes must make an emergency landing within a certain period of time when one of their engines fails.
 Therefore, airports to be used in emergencies are also taken into account when drawing flight routes.
 It does not seem possible to draw a route through Antarctica by following the ETOPS rule.
 Because even for the Airbus A350, which has an ETOPS time of 370 minutes, a significant part of this cold continent is out of coverage.